jh-evans/readthedocs/README.rst

-Lumache has its documentation hosted on Read the Docs.
+The darien-project has its documentation hosted on [https://darien-project.readthedocs.io/en/latest/](Read the Docs).